mozilla-services/userplex/Readme.md

   using TLS or StartTLS
 * `starttls` enables starttls when the protocol is `ldap` (if the protocol is `ldaps`, then regular tls is used).
+If a client cert is needed, put the path to the cert in `tlscert` and the path to the key in `tlskey`.

+Example:

 ```yaml
 ldap: